-- Paced mode Paced mode is best-suited for continuous scanning of channels at a constant rate.
+- Paced mode Paced mode is the default data conversion mode and is the mode best-suited for continuous scanning of a queue of channels at a constant rate.
 In the paced mode, the conversion rate equals the pacer clock rate.
-The sample rate, which is the rate at which a single channel is sampled, is the pacer clock rate divided by the number of channels you are sampling. - Burst mode In burst mode, each pulse from the pacer clock starts a scan of channels.
-The conversion rate equals the rate of the burst mode conversion clock.
-The sample rate, which is the rate at which a single channel is sampled, equals the pacer clock rate.
+The sample rate, which is the rate at which a single channel is sampled, is the pacer clock rate divided by the number of channels in the queue. - Burst mode In burst mode, each pulse from the pacer clock starts a scan of a queue of channels.
+The conversion rate during a burst mode scan is equal to the rate of the burst mode conversion clock.
+The sample rate, which is the rate at which a single channel is sampled, is equal to the pacer clock rate.
+Burst mode can also be used for pseudo-simultaneous-sample-and-hold in conjunction with DMA or interrupt operations.